yaotingchun/FarmQuest/README.md

 ### 🎯 Market Segments
 FarmQuest is engineered to serve a diverse agricultural ecosystem:
+- **Individual Home Growers & Smallholders**: The heart of the P2P ecosystem.
+They drive the **C2C Marketplace** and **B2C Freemium** model by transforming balconies and backyards into productive food sources.
-- **SME Urban Farms**: (Restaurants & Food Tech Companies).
-FarmQuest’s harvest estimator gives small business owners a real-time **Days-to-Harvest countdown** with high confidence, preventing unnecessary adjustments that waste time, nutrients, and money.
+- **SME Urban Farms & Food Tech**: (Restaurants & Boutique Growers).
+Our harvest estimator provides a real-time **Days-to-Harvest countdown**, helping businesses optimize supply chains and reduce wasted nutrients or capital.
+- **Agri-Suppliers & Retailers**: Seed and fertilizer providers who partner via the **B2B model** to reach a targeted audience through AI-integrated product recommendations and sales commissions.
-- **Government**: (Agencies & Research Labs).
-Directly supports **MyDIGITAL** and **DAN 2.0** by providing a "Ready-to-Deploy" framework for precision agriculture.
-Tracking of yield trends and resource usage helps to keep operational costs low and national food security high.
+- **Government & Policy Makers**: (Agencies like MADA/MARDI).
+Supports **MyDIGITAL** and **DAN 2.0** by providing **B2G data analytics** on yield trends and resource usage to strengthen national food security.
-- **Academic**: (Universities & Campus Greenhouses).
-Uses explainable AI and transparent growth tracking, allowing researchers to study environmental trends. **Health score analytics** provide a quantifiable metric for how variables (soil quality, water, climate) impact growth rates, perfect for academic study.

 ---